Mike Yastrzemski Player Props: Giants vs. Cardinals

-The San Francisco Giants, including Mike Yastrzemski (.310 slugging percentage in past 10 games, including no homers), battle starting pitcher Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+Mike Yastrzemski -- .194 average over his past 10 games -- will be in action for the San Francisco Giants against the St. Louis Cardinals, with Jordan Montgomery on the hill, on June 14 at 1:15 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Cubs.
+He notched a home run while going 1-for-4 in his previous game against the Cardinals.

 Mike Yastrzemski Game Info & Props vs. the Cardinals